brzezinski-k/velora_ecommerce/README.md

 </p>

 <ul>
-	<li>Q1 revenue and AOV remained stable throughout the quarter.
-March recorded the highest order volume of the year, while February achieved the strongest AOV within Q1.</li>
+	<li>March recorded the highest order volume of the year, while February achieved the strongest AOV within Q1.</li>
 	<li>Q2 was the best-performing quarter by both revenue and AOV, delivering a €262K revenue increase and €13.08 AOV growth compared to Q1.
 Order volume was consistent across all three months, with only a 121-order difference between the lowest and highest months.</li>
 	<li>Q3 experienced a downward trend driven by AOV decline.
 Revenue fell by €131K, and AOV dropped by €6.53 compared to Q2, while order volume remained largely unchanged.
-August showed a brief recovery — a €13.65 AOV increase and €63K revenue uplift — however, September reversed those gains, with AOV returning to July levels and revenue falling by €31K.
-Notably, September recorded the third-highest order volume of the year at 6,201 orders.</li>
+August showed a brief recovery — a €13.65 AOV increase and €63K revenue uplift — however, September reversed those gains, with AOV returning to July levels and revenue falling by €31K.</li>
 	<li>Q4 saw order volume recover, with 305 more orders than Q3, yet AOV continued to decline.
 The net result was a marginal €9K revenue increase — illustrating that volume alone cannot compensate for falling AOV.</li>
 </ul>
 <p>Q4 recorded the highest order volume of the year, yet failed to overtake Q2 in revenue, with a €122K gap remaining.
 All four quarters maintained nearly identical order volumes, but differing AOV levels determined the revenue outcome in each case.</p>